Girish-03/Girish/README.md

 # Girish's Portfolio
-I am Girish and currently pursuing MSc Data Science with AI at University of Exeter,UK.
-I am a data enthusiast and below is a list of some of the projects I undertook.
+I am Girish and currently pursuing MSc Data Science with AI at University of Exeter, UK.
+I am a data enthusiast and below is a list of some projects I undertook.

 # Project 1: Knapsack Problem using Evolutionary Algorithm
 <a href="https://github.com/Girish-03/Knapsack-Probelm"><img src="GitHub-View_on_GitHub-blue.svg" width="200" height="25" /></a>